NerdHamel/kubernetes/monitoring_new/README.md

     └── service.yaml

 ```
-We will discuss the installation procedure for monitoring, but before all of that lets talk about the architechture first.
+We will discuss the installation procedure for monitoring, but before all of that let's talk about the architecture first.

-## Architechture
+## Architecture

-An ideal prometheus based microservice architechture looks like below
+An ideal Prometheus based monitoring architecture looks like below

 ![](architechture.jpeg)

-Where prometheus can talk with every kubernetes node and pull the necessary metrics from there.
-All the other external component can use those metrics by taking from prometheus.
-Such as alertmanager, grafana etc. Also some external persistent storage can use to store the metrics for longer period.
+Where Prometheus can talk with every Kubernetes node and pull the necessary metrics from there.
+All the other external components can use those metrics by taking from Prometheus.
+Such as alertmanager, grafana etc. Also, some external persistent storage can use to store the metrics for a longer period.

-> Please note, at the beginneing we will use the TSDB available with prometheus.
+> Please note, in the beginning, we will use the TSDB available with Prometheus.

-We are using `kube-state-metrics` to monitor pods, services and deployment and `Node-exporter` to monitor nodes system metrics.
-Though `Kube-state-metrics` can provide some metrics about kubernetes node too, but its better to use `node-exporter` for more information.
+We are using `kube-state-metrics` to monitor pods, services and deployment, and `Node-exporter` to monitor nodes system metrics.
+Though `Kube-state-metrics` can provide some metrics about Kubernetes nodes too, but its better to use `node-exporter` for more information.

-To monitor some core metrics of product, we use a service called `service-monitoring`.
+To monitor some core metrics of the product, we use a service called `service-monitoring`.
 This will give you more clear overview about the product performance.

 ## Prerequisites